masteryinsideyou/MasteryIntertwischen/README.md

 # MasteryIntertwischen
-A brief summary of todays standard if acceptance in the Cosmetics Industry
+A brief summary of todays standard of acceptance in the Cosmetics Industry